What Are Archaic Pronouns?

-When reading the Bible, Shakespearean, or other traditional works, we face an almost completely different language.
+When reading the Bible, works of Shakespeare, or other classic works, we face an almost completely different language.
 It's new to us, but it's actually old!
 A set of different pronouns, verbs, and names is used throughout the texts which we haven't heard or written before.
+Nowadays they are called 'archaic pronouns'.
 In this article, we'll learn about them.

 Pronouns Change Over Time

 Like every other word, personal pronouns, mainly the second person, have gone through changes over time.
 Along with the standard, non-standard, and informal personal pronouns in English, there are also archaic pronouns which were used in the old times and are now mostly replaced with the standard pronouns.